-- If the unit is stored outside, inspect for water inside the cabinet and generator before each use.
-If wet, dry the unit thoroughly before starting. - Inspect condition of electrical cords.
-DO NOT use the unit if insulation is cut or worn through. - Verify winch cables are in good condition and centered on each pulley.
-DO NOT use a cable that is kinked or starting to unravel. - Verify the wheel lugs are present and correctly tightened.
-Refer to Towing Safety. - Check the coolant level daily by inspecting the level in coolant overflow jug located near the radiator.
+- If stored outside, inspect for water inside cabinet and generator before each use.
+If wet, dry thoroughly before starting. - Inspect condition of electrical cords.
+DO NOT use unit if insulation is cut or worn through. - Verify winch cables are in good condition and centered on each pulley.
+DO NOT use a cable that is kinked or starting to unravel.

+- Verify safety pins for the mast lock rod and mast lock bar are present and secured with a chain.
+Verify spring located in the mast lock bar is not broken or missing.
+Check operation of the mast lock bar. - Verify wheel lugs are present and properly tightened.
+Refer to Towing Safety. - Check coolant level daily by inspecting the level in coolant overflow jug located near radiator.
 Refer to the engine operator's manual for coolant recommendations and proper mixture.
-Normal operating level is between the 'full' and 'add' markings on the overflow jug. - After engine is stopped and completely cool, coolant may be added directly to the coolant overflow jug. - Check the oil level daily.
+Normal operating level is between the FULL and ADD markings on the overflow jug. - After engine is stopped and completely cool, coolant may be added directly to coolant overflow jug. - Check oil level daily.
 Refer to the engine operator's manual for the appropriate oil specification.

-- Verify the oil is correct for special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the ADD mark on the dipstick. - Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick. - Add oil only if the oil level is below the add mark on the bottom of the cross-hatch pattern on the dipstick.
-DO NOT OVERFILL the crankcase. - · Check the fuel level. - If the unit is connected to a remote start or transfer switch, verify the remote switch is also off and tagged.
+Verify oil is correct for special operating conditions such as a change in season or climate. - DO NOT start unit if engine oil level is below the ADD mark on the oil dipstick. - Normal operating level is within the crosshatch pattern between the FULL and ADD markings on the oil dipstick. - Only add oil if oil level is below the ADD mark on the bottom of the cross-hatch pattern on the oil dipstick.
+DO NOT OVERFILL the crankcase. - Check fuel level. - If unit is connected to a remote start or transfer switch, verify the remote switch is also off and tagged.

-NOTE: If the engine was run out of fuel or the fuel tank was drained, it may be necessary to purge the fuel lines.

-Refer to the engine operator's manual supplied with the unit
+NOTE: If engine was run out of fuel, or fuel tank was drained, it may be necessary to purge the fuel lines.
+Refer to the engine operator's manual supplied with the unit.